-Figure 3 shows time series of daily values of momentum fluxes calculated by the parameterizations and measured during balloon flight 2 from strateole 2 phase 1.
-This is also the flight shown in Fig. 3 in Lott et al. (2023), in which was shown the time series of daily precipitation and zonal wind at flight altitude.
+Figure 3 shows time series of daily values of momentum fluxes calculated by the parameterizations and measured during balloon flights 2 from strateole 2 phase 1.
+This is also the flight shown in Fig. 3 in Lott et al. (2023), in which was also shown the time series of daily precipitation and zonal wind at flight altitude.
 The top panel is for the WMI based schemes, the middle panel for the HDS schemes and the bottom panels for the schemes relating the GW fluxes to their sources (3 multiwave, 1 WMI).
 In all panels the black curves are for the daily observations.
 For clarity we present results for the eastward and westward MFs only.
 Overall one sees that the parameterized MFs somewhat agree with the observed ones, at least in term of amplitude.
 There are nevertheless significant differences in behaviour.
-For instance, the IFS schemes exhibit substantial peaks in eastward flux during the second half of the flight.
-This is a period during which the zonal wind at flight altitude becomes westward potentially favoring eastward waves consistent with dynamical filtering.
-Note that in Lott et al. (2023) it was shown that the 3 peaks in measured fluxes around days 60, 75, and 83 also correspond to dates when there was precipitation near the balloon's horizontal location.
-These correspondences made us believe that the relation with convective sources is essential.
-However, we see here that dynamical filtering alone may well be the main cause.
-Although having smaller amplitudes, the Fig. 3 also shows that in EC-Earth, the momentum fluxes behave almost as in IFS.
+For 195 instance, the IFS scheme exhibits substantial peaks in eastward flux during the second half of the flight.
+This is a period 196 during which the zonal wind at flight altitude becomes westward potentially favoring eastward waves consistent with 197 dynamical filtering.
+Note that in Lott et al. (2023) it was shown that the 3 peaks in measured fluxes around days 198 60, 75, and 83 also correspond to dates when there was precipitation near the balloon's horizontal location.
+These 199 correspondences made us believe that the relation with convective sources is essential.
+However, we see here that 200 dynamical filtering alone may well be the main cause.
+Although having smaller amplitudes, the Fig. 3 also shows that 201 in EC-Earth, the momentum fluxes behave almost as in IFS.
 However, the results for CMAM are quite different.
-In this model it was chosen to place the launch altitude near the tropopause.
-As a consequence the daily time series fluctuate less and exhibit long lasting "plateaus".
-Clearly in this model, the distance between the launch level (100hPa see Table 1) and the balloon altitude is too small for dynamical filtering to be efficient.
-The second panel of Fig. 3 for the HDS schemes is not fundamentally different from what was discussed above.
-The amplitude and fluctuations are comparable to observed, some schemes predicting values which look either larger or smaller but staying within the range of observations.
-The behaviour of the source related schemes in the third panel of Fig. 3 (multiwave for LMDz an HadGEM2, WMI for UMGA7gws) are more contrasted.
-As expected, there are long periods during which the schemes produce small and null momentum fluxes, which are interrupted by short lasting strong peaks.
-These peaks sometime exceed ±5mPa, which are values never reached by any of the spectral schemes in panels 3a) and 3b).
-In contrast to LMDz and HadGEM2, the UMGA7gws scheme exhibits smaller amplitude MFs and broader peaks.
-We attribute this to the fact that the UMGA7gws scheme relates the launch flux to $\sqrt{P_r}$ rather than $P_r^2$ as is done in LMDz, or to the square of heating as is done in both HadGEM2 and WACCM.
+In 202 this model it was chosen to place the launch altitude near the tropopause.
+As a consequence the daily time series 203 fluctuate less and exhibit long lasting "plateaus".
+Clearly in this model, the distance between the launch level (100hPa 204 see Table 1) and the balloon altitude is too small for dynamical filtering to be efficient.
+The second panel of Fig. 3 205 for the HDS schemes is not fundamentally different from what was discussed above.
+The amplitude and fluctuations 206 are comparable to observed, some schemes predicting values which look either larger or smaller but staying within 207 the range of observations.
+The behaviour of the source related schemes in the third panel of Fig. 3 (multiwave for 208 LMDz an HadGEM2, WMI for UMGA7gws) are more contrasted.
+As expected, there are long periods during which 209 the schemes produce small and null momentum fluxes, which are interrupted by short lasting strong peaks.
+These 210 peaks sometime exceed ±5mPa, which are values never reached by any of the spectral schemes in panels 3a) and 3b).
+211 In contrast to LMDz and HadGEM2, the UMGA7gws scheme exhibits MFs smaller amplitude and broader peaks.
+We 212 attribute this to the fact that the UMGA7gws scheme relates the launch flux to $\sqrt{P_r}$ rather than P_r^2 as is done in LMDz, 213 or to the square of heating as is done in both HadGEM2 and WACCM.
+214